Distributed.net: Client

 "DNETC" is the file name of the software application which users run to participate in any active distributed.net project.
 It is a command line program with an interface to configure it, available for a wide variety of platforms. distributed.net refers to the software application simply as the "client".
-As of April 2019, volunteers running 32-bit Windows with ATI/AMD Stream enabled GPUs have contributed the most processing power to the RC5-72 project and volunteers running 64-bit Linux have contributed the most processing power to the OGR-28 project.
+As of April 2019, volunteers running 32-bit Windows with AMD FireStream enabled GPUs have contributed the most processing power to the RC5-72 project and volunteers running 64-bit Linux have contributed the most processing power to the OGR-28 project.

 Portions of the source code for the client are publicly available, although users are not permitted to distribute modified versions themselves.

 Distributed.net's RC5-72 project is available on the BOINC client through the Moo!
 Wrapper.

 Development of GPU-enabled clients

 In recent years, most of the work on the RC5-72 project has been submitted by clients that run on the GPU of modern graphics cards.
-Although the project had already been underway for almost 6 years when the first GPUs began submitting results, as of March 2018, GPUs represent 78% of all completed work units, and complete nearly 93% of all work units each day.
+Although the project had already been underway for almost 6 years when the first GPUs began submitting results, as of July 2025, GPUs represent almost 89% of all completed work units, and complete more than 95% of all work units each day.